artisan-roaster-scope/artisan/_docs/10-curves.md

 These are critical settings within Artisan and for most the first two tabs will be where your focus lies.
 After you understand Curves, there are advanced roast analysis tools using the Analyze feature which is explained in an Artisan Blog article - [Analyzer](https://artisan-roasterscope.blogspot.com/2019/11/analyzer.html)

-First you decide which ROR curves and LCD’s you want to display.  **NOTE you wont see your ROR curves without pushing the CHARGE button during the roast.**
+First you decide which ROR curves and LCD’s you want to display.  **NOTE you won't see your ROR curves without pushing the CHARGE button during the roast.**

 ![curves ror](/assets/images/gsg/curves ror.png)